Russian Orthodox Autonomous Church: Separation from ROCOR

 Everyone was aware of the abnormality of the division that had arisen, and steps were being taken towards rapprochement on both sides.
 The result of these efforts was reconciliation, which took place at the Bishops' Council in the Lesninsky Monastery in December 1994.
 The "Reconciliation Act" was signed.
 The CCU was abolished and its decisions were recognized as invalid (so Valentin (Rusantsov) refused the rank of archbishop), and the ordained bishops had to take the Episcopal oath to the Synod, after which they could be recognized as legitimate bishops.
-The Lesninsky Cathedral established a new order for the management of Russian ROCOR parishes: the status of Russia as a "mission territory" was abolished, the division into six dioceses was introduced according to the geographical principle: Moscow, St. Petersburg and North Russian, Odessa and South Russian, Suzdal, Black Sea and Kuban, Siberian.
-Instead of the abolished Provisional Supreme Church Аdministration, the Council established the Bishops' Conference of the Russian Eminences, subordinate to the Synod of Bishops of the ROCOR.
-All Russian parishes were transferred to the jurisdiction of the Conference, and therefore the post of Synodal Representative in Russia was abolished.
+The council in Lesninsky convent established a new order for the management of Russian ROCOR parishes: the status of Russia as a "mission territory" was abolished, the division into six dioceses was introduced according to the geographical principle: 1) Moscow, 2) St. Petersburg and North Russia, 3) Odessa and South Russia, 4) Suzdal, 5) Black Sea and Kuban, 6) Siberia.
+Instead of the abolished Provisional Supreme Church Аdministration, the Council established the Bishops' Conference of the Russian Eminences, subordinated to the Synod of Bishops of the ROCOR.
+All Russian parishes were transferred to the jurisdiction of the Bishops' Conference, and therefore the Synodal Representative in Russia was abolished.
 According to the new administrative division of the Russian dioceses, a significant part of the parishes subordinated to the Suzdal diocese were to go under the omophorion of other bishops.
 At the end of January 1995, in Suzdal, the Russian bishops of the ROCOR gathered for their First meeting.
 The Russian clergy and laity gathered at the Meeting expressed their categorical disagreement with the new division of dioceses, since it entailed the re-registration of many parishes, which was fraught with the loss of all registration, as well as churches.
-On the basis of this, it was decided at the Meeting that the final decision on the territorial division should be made by all Russian eminences after some necessary time.
+On the basis of this, it was decided at the Meeting that the final decision on the territorial division should be made by all Russian bishops after some necessary time.
 Disagreement was also expressed with some other points of the Act.